 For the purpose of this Article ‘excess of loss reinsurance contract’ shall also denote arrangements with special purpose vehicles that provide risk transfer which is equivalent to that of an excess of loss reinsurance contract.

+2bis.
+Notwithstanding paragraph 2, where insurance or reinsurance undertakings have concluded several excess of loss reinsurance contracts that each meet the requirements set out in point (e) of paragraph 2, and that in combination meet the requirements set out in points (a) to (d) of paragraph 2, their combination shall be considered as one recognisable excess of loss insurance contract.